Royal New Zealand Army Ordnance Corps: Stores accounting

 In the early years of the Corps, stores accounting relied upon manually raised vouchers and entries into ledger books and cards.
-This was detailed work and required much attention to detail and over the years the Corps would be criticized for lax accounting procedures.
+This was detailed work and required much attention to detail and over the years the Corps would be criticised for lax accounting procedures.

-As a major part of the Corps activity centered around procurement, provisioning and stores accounting, moves were taken in the mid 1960s to replace stubby pencils and rubbers with the introduction of NCR accounting Machines.
+As a major part of the Corps activity centred around procurement, provisioning and stores accounting, moves were taken in the mid-1960s to replace stubby pencils and rubbers with the introduction of NCR accounting Machines.
 The MD310 Ledger card would be the accountable record of the item held in stock.
 When transactions occurred, the card would be removed from its bin in the ledger office, sent to the machine room, updated on NCR-33 and later NCR-299 machines, once complete the card would be returned to the Ledger office.
 This was a standalone process with no external outputs.
 In the early 1970s an ICL computer system was introduced, this provided a paper tape from the accounting machine which would then be uploaded daily in to a mainframe to provide provisioning and reporting data.

 In 1981 the NCR machines were still in use but becoming tired and needing replacement.
 The ICL System was replaced with a Sperry Mainframe and planning started on the Defence Supply System Retail (DSSR), which would be introduced in 1984–85 and the NCR machines retired after just over 20 years of service.
 In a few years DSSR was superseded by the Defence Supply System Detail (DSSD), which itself was replaced by the SAP R/3 system in late 1996.

 As the NZ Army had a long relationship with the British Army, the Corps used the Vocabulary of Army Ordnance Stores (VAOS) system of codification of item part numbers, but as the relationship with the United States became closer and more US equipment was coming into service it was decided in 1968 to adopt the NATO Codification System and replace the VAOS number with internationally standardised NATO Stock Number (NSN).
 With the sponsorship of the United Kingdom, New Zealand was subsequently admitted into the NATO Codification community in 1969.
 The first official “98” NATO Stock Number was assigned in Dec 1972.
 With a large number of stores items to be codified a large number VAOS codes were to remain in circulation for many years and systems were put in place to merge the two systems and by the end of the 1970s the NSNs were fully integrated as part of the New Zealand Army supply system.